learn-co-curriculum/evaluating-regression-lines/README.md

 * Understand what is meant by the errors of a regression line
 * Understand how to calculate the error at a given point
 * Understand how to calculate RSS and why we use it as a metric to evaluate a regression line
+* Understand the difference between RSS and its variation, the RMSE

 ### Introduction

-So far we have seen how to use lines, and formulas for lines to estimate outputs given an input.
-We described our lines with two different variables:
+So far we have seen how lines and formulas can estimate outputs given an input.
+We can describe any straight line with two different variables:

 * $m$ -  the slope of the line, and
 * $b$ - the y-intercept

-So far we have been rather fast and loose with choosing a line to estimate our output.
+So far we have been rather fast and loose with choosing a line to estimate our output - we simply drew a line between the first and last points of our data set.
 Well today, we go further.
+Here, we take our first step towards **training** our model to match our data.

+> The first step in training is to calculate our regression line's **accuracy** --  that is, how well our regression line matches our actual data.
+Calculating a regression line's accuracy is the topic of this lesson.

-In this lesson, we'll calculate how well our regression line matches data we already have.
-And from there, will be able improve upon our regression lines such that it matches our data, and thus predicts an output provided an input with more accuracy.
+In future lessons, we will improve upon our regression line's accuracy, so that it better predicts an output.

 ### Determining Quality

-To measure the accuracy of a regression line, we see how closely our regression line matches the data we have.
+The first step towards calculating a regression line to predict an output, is to calculate how well any regression line matches our data.
+We need to calculate how accurate our regression line is.

 Let's find out what this means.
 Below we have data that represents the budget and revenue of four shows, with `x` being the budget and `y` being the revenue.

 ```python